 From woodworking and degreasing to deep cleaning, denatured alcohol is a powerful cleaning tool you can use in your home.
 We’ll explain what it is, and how you can use it safely.

 A “denatured” substance is deprived of its natural quality.
-So, denatured alcohol is ethanol (the kind you drink in spirits, beer, and wine) with an extra ingredient or two, which make it unfit for human consumption.
+So, denatured alcohol is ethanol (the kind you drink in spirits, beer, and wine) with an extra ingredient or two, which makes it unfit for human consumption.
 But why would you do this?

 Well, in some countries (like the U.S.), consumable alcohol is heavily taxed.
 If it’s denatured, though, companies can sell ethanol as a cleaner without having to pay high taxes on it.

 While different additives are used in different countries (and in different contexts), the most common additive in the U.S. is methanol.
 However, acetone, gasoline, or isopropanol can also be added.
 A common blend is 2:3 ethanol and 1:3 methanol.